-- -Pass on Inclusion files to the new teacher. - -Handover information about their current class to their new teacher and receive information about their upcoming class. - -Attend the pupil progress meeting of their new class, so that they can familiarise themselves with current data of their new children. - -Discuss the transition process with parents at the Summer structured conversations to share any concerns or support that needs to be put in place.
+-Pass on Inclusion files to the new teacher.

+-Handover information about their current class to their new teacher and receive information about their upcoming class.

+-Attend the pupil progress and review meetings of their new class, so that they can familiarise themselves with current data/level of support required of their new children.

+-Discuss the transition process with parents at the Summer review meetings to share any concerns or support that needs to be put in place.